-Just as Schwarzenegger-like character puts on a show of force and ferocity, to accomplish his ‘tough love’ agenda, the Wrathful Deities of Tantra are motivated by compassion.
-Their cause is Bodhichitta.
-The wrathful appearance is an expression of skillful means.
+Just as a Schwarzenegger-like character puts on a show of force and ferocity, to accomplish his ‘tough love’ agenda, the Wrathful Deities of Tantra are motivated by compassion.
+Their cause is bodhicitta.
+The wrathful appearance is an expression of skilful means.

 The Embodiment of the Shadow